How to Fix a Burn Hole in a Car Seat in 4 Easy Steps with ColorBond

 The next step to fix a burn hole in a car seat is using scissors or a scalpel to cut away the edges hole that are burnt.
 Only the discolored, damaged material needs to be removed.
 Be careful to keep the trimming as smooth and even as possible.
 To make trimming easier it may be necessary to pinch up the leather at the sides of the hole.

-Fill the hole with flexible glue or leather filler, smoothing it to an even layer, making sure it extends to the edges of the hole.
+The third step when repairing a cigarette burn in a car seat is to fill the hole with flexible glue or leather filler, smoothing it to an even layer, making sure it extends to the edges of the hole.
 Allow the layer to dry thoroughly.
 Repeat this process until the hole is completely filled.
 Sand the final layer so that it is level with the edges.
 Gently sanding the layer will smoothen the dried glue or filler so that its texture more closely matches the surface of the seat.

 Did you know that ColorBond LVP is the only aerosol car interior paint available in OEM factory colors?
 ColorBond’s production of OEM correct colors started back in 1996 when we began seven years of testing and collaboration with Ford Research Labs to earn two Ford OEM Worldwide Performance Specifications for ColorBond LVP.
 These highly sought-after specifications are accepted by all vehicle manufacturers and are the gold standard for OEM performance and quality.
 Today ColorBond LVP is offered in OEM correct colors for 20 vehicle manufacturers.